MultiverseLearningProducts/swe-learning-plans/src/data/oracle-sql.md

 ## 1. Introduction to Databases & Getting Started with Oracle SQL

 This section covers the following topics:
-- **Understand Databases and SQL**: Learn about the fundamental concepts of databases, including what they are, their purpose, and the role of SQL in interacting with them.
+- Learn about the fundamental concepts of databases, including what they are, their purpose, and the role of SQL in interacting with them.
-- **Install Oracle Database**: Install Oracle Database on your machine.
+- Install Oracle Database on your machine.
-- **Setup SQL Developer**: Download and install Oracle SQL Developer, a free integrated development environment (IDE) for Oracle Database.
+- Download and install Oracle SQL Developer, a free integrated development environment (IDE) for Oracle Database.
-- **Connect to a Database**: Learn how to connect to an Oracle Database using SQL Developer.
+- Learn how to connect to an Oracle Database using SQL Developer.

 By completing these tasks you should have a good understanding of why developers utilize databases, how to install Oracle Database, how to setup Oracle SQL Developer, and connect to your first database.